a new introduction….

 …..now it’s 2023 and these little pieces are sprawling and overspilling.
 I’ve been thinking about WATER ever since I came back from great rain (as well as sun) in Greece last June.
-At first these experiences of water were awesome (yes really) and sublime, they went through a period of uncanny drought when I scooped grey water out of the washing up bowl and they’ve recently ended in puddles and mud, ordinary English rain and Thames Water leaks, black mould and a leaking roof.
+At first these experiences of water were awesome (yes really) and sublime, then they went through a period of uncanny drought when I scooped grey water out of the washing up bowl and they’ve recently ended in puddles and mud, ordinary English rain and Thames Water leaks, black mould and a leaking roof.
 I’ve become aware of the obvious, that water is the only substance that exists as a gas, a liquid and a solid.
 I’ve learnt a little about water mills and springs, cisterns to trap rain water in the absence of springs and rivers, the New River, a great 17th century engineering achievement which still brings drinking water to London.
 I’ve trawled through old photos for wet events.
 I grew up in South Mill House in Amesbury, opposite the mill on the river Avon which roared over the weir.
 I don’t like swimming pools and they put me in the school swimming team.
 Of course it’s hard to stop it all being obvious and banal because naturally water is central to all our lives.
 (And isn’t it amazing that it comes down and down and down (even at an astonishingly tiny gradient, as with the New River – if it’s not dead level it will move, yes, isn’t gravity amazing?) and then it becomes a vapour, and suspended in air it defies gravity to float up and up, and the cycle continues!
 After a while nearly every night I would drift off to sleep remembering some old flood or a dripping pipe or perfect reflection or the famous Murgang in the Gasterntal.
 See: at a full stop in the Gasterntal

 Or the terrible moment when I took off my boots to cross a stream in Switzerland, threw them to the opposite bank in case I should slip and get them wet and they hit the bank and fell back into the water and floated off down to the river Rhone and who knows maybe in the end to the Mediterranean and I had to walk back for two miles over stones in my bare feet.
+See Easy Walks No 5, in the Vallon de Nant

 The first posts on water I put in the series of hand-baked from locally sourced ingredients.
 But that won’t do for the ones I’ll soon be writing because they are made from imported ingredients.
 I’m just saying really that I don’t know how to organise all this and make it accessible.
 It’s not really very bloggish.
 But as the bloke from Thames Water said when I asked him why they were digging up the road again – I swear they’ve dug up one section or another fifty or sixty times in the last 25 years, honestly, I’m not joking: “well, it keeps us in work”.
 Me too.